Avi09cr7/subscription-science-lab/README.md

 A small, portfolio-ready data science project for e-commerce subscription analytics.

-This project mirrors the kind of work described in my CV: subscription reporting, ETL validation, campaign performance analysis, churn-risk modeling, and revenue forecasting for multi-brand e-commerce operations.
+This project mirrors the kind of work: subscription reporting, ETL validation, campaign performance analysis, churn-risk modeling, and revenue forecasting for multi-brand e-commerce operations.

 ## Project Story